dasmithii/Kit/README.md

     ```
     Kit recognizes `#include <kit/base*` and searches for a module named "base".
 If not installed already, it is downloaded from the central index and compiled as a static archive.
 Then, during `kit build`, the library is linked against and its headers added to the include path.

-3. Create your own modules.
++ Create your own modules.

-    After developing a library, you may want access to it from other projects.
-To do locally, run `kit install-as <module-name>'.
-Then your code will be available in the same way `kit/base/vector.h` was above.
+    To make code available in the same way `kit/base/vector.h` was above, run `kit install-as <module-name>'.

-    Kit also maintains a central index, which anyone can access remotely.
     If you feel that your code could be useful to others, send a pull request with edits to MODULES.csv.

-4. Distribute libraries & applications.

-    Kit is capable of generating self-contained projects [which do not require kit itself].
-These are beneficial, especially since the majority of C developers are unaware of kit.

-    Run `kit dist` to do this.
-Output is directed to `build/dist`.
+That file lists items in the central index.